fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Anyhow, all these things depend upon the justice and mercy of Allah.
 We have not been told enough to know all the details about all the groups.

-It is about the first and second groups (as well as the last mentioned believers who will be punished in Barzakh) that the Holy Prophet (S) has said: “When one dies his Qiyamat starts!”
+It is about the first and second groups (as well as the last mentioned believers who will be punished in Barzakh) that the Holy Prophet (S) has said:

+>“When one dies his Qiyamat starts!”

 In this sense the Barzakh is called “Qiyamat-e-Sughra” (the lesser Qiyamat)

-The reader is now advised to read again the traditions given in lesson 17; so that he may understand many references which might have remained a mystery at first.

 #### Punishment in Barzakh